oddbird/oddleventy/content/blog/2025/type-units.md

 and then the user also asks for a `20px` font-size, the result will not be agreement but a combined `25px` font.
-If we switched to a `px`-only approach, we're ignoring the user preference entirely -- which is even worse.
+If we switch to a `px`-only approach, we're ignoring the user preference entirely -- which is even worse.
 But if we stop doing the math in our heads,